-In the Filters Tab create statements to filter the data at runtime.
+Standard Filters

 There is no limit to the number of filters that you can define.
 Filters can be numeric (up to eight decimals) or alphanumeric.

-- To filter by a Data Field, either drag and drop it to the selection pane, or select the Data Field and press the + Add button, or double-click the Data Field. - Use the up (~) and down (~) arrows to indicate the filter priority. - To remove a filter, press the delete button (×). - Set the operator (Equal To, Less Than, One Of, etc.) by selecting from the Operator drop-down. - To set the value on which to filter, either enter it manually or select from the drop-down.
+- To filter a Data Field, either drag and drop it to the 'Filter By' panel, use the + Add button, or double-click it. - Use the up (^) and down (~) arrows to indicate the filter priority. - To remove a filter, click the delete button (X). - Set the operator (Equal To, Less Than, One Of, etc.) by selecting from the Operator dropdown. - To set the value on which to filter, either enter it manually or select from the drop-down.
 If the Data Field is a date, you may use the calendar or function buttons to select a value. - To allow the filter to be modified at the time the report is executed, check 'Prompt for Value.' - Select 'AND With Next Filter' to require that the selected filter and the one below it both evaluate to true.
 Choose 'OR With Next Filter' to require that either be true. - Check 'Group With Next Filter' to specify the precedence of the filters.
-Filters can be nested indefinitely by using the following keyboard shortcuts while a filter is selected: - Ctrl + [ adds an open-parenthesis before the selected filter. - Ctrl +] adds a close-parenthesis after the selected filter. - Ctrl + Shift + [ removes an open-parenthesis from before the selected filter. - o Ctrl + Shift +] removes a close-parenthesis from after the selected filter.
+Filters can be nested indefinitely by using the following keyboard shortcuts while a filter is selected: - o Ctrl + [ adds an open-parenthesis before the selected filter. - o Ctrl + 1 adds a close-parenthesis after the selected filter. - Ctrl + Shift + [removes an open-parenthesis from before the selected filter. - o Ctrl + Shift +] removes a close-parenthesis from after the selected filter.